Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 3. Check the input parameters of the API.
-    All required input parameters are indicated by a highlighted required.
+    All required input parameters are indicated.
 You must fill the required parameters to ensure a smooth data transfer.

    ![API input parameters](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionStaticInputParameters.png "[API input parameters]")